In her own words: domestic violence survivors speak

 "You start to feel crazy because you put up with it for so long. ”

 Nerida* left her abusive ex when her baby daughter was just five weeks old.
 She struggled to deal with feelings of shame until a Moving Forward workshop changed her view.
 “The most important thing I learned is that it’s not our fault.
 I was always second guessing myself, there was a lot of self-blame, thinking if I did something different maybe this wouldn’t have happened,” she explains.

 “The shame factor is huge,” Jan confirms.
 “No matter how much we educate the community about domestic violence, that internalised shame is with every single woman.
 It’s deeper than embarrassment, it’s deeper than humiliation – it’s internalised self-hatred.”

 “We’re grateful to gain this deeply personal insight,” says Sisters of Charity Foundation supporter Richard Haddock.
 “Although we’ve had regular updates from Moving Forward over the years, there’s nothing quite like hearing directly from someone your donation has helped.
 For me it reinforces why we do what we do."

 The Sisters of Charity Foundation is supporting domestic violence survivors

 Our Community Grants program helps fund programs that help those experiencing domestic violence escape unsafe situations and start a new life.

 Right now, we know that many small organisations working in the domestic violence space are facing unprecedented demand for their services – without the resources they need.
 The Sisters of Charity Foundation is working to get desperately needed funds to the front lines as fast as possible.

 But we can’t do it without your help.
-Please donate now to our Christmas Appeal.
+Please donate now.

 *Names have been changed to protect privacy.